 How would you respond to a problem that you discovered?

-If I told you that you failed, what would be your first reaction?
+If I told you that you had failed, what would be your first reaction?

 How would you react if you had to complete a task that made you dissatisfied with your job?
 How would you address this with management?

-At what price would you consider the product to be too expensive?
+At what price would you consider this product to be too expensive?

-At what price would you consider the product to be priced so low that you’d question its quality?
+At what price would you consider the product so low in price that you'd question its quality?

 Benefits